Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 from sklearn.feature_selection import RFECV
 ```

-The code sections below are broken up into 5 key sections:
+The code sections below were broken up into 5 key sections:

 * Data Import
 * Data Preprocessing